 Interesting Facts

-- In the French Republican Calendar, New Year’s Day was celebrated on the September equinox.
+- In the French Republican Calendar, New Year’s Day was celebrated on the September Equinox.

 - In the United States, traditional equinox events are held in Illinois.